Fire Extinguishers: Understanding Types and Fire Classes

 Dry Chemical Extinguishers

-(Type ABC) are multipurpose extinguishers that can be used on Class A, B and C fires.
-The powder interrupts the chemical reaction and extinguishes the fire.
+Multipurpose extinguishers that can handle Class A, B, and C fires.
+The powder interrupts the chemical reaction, extinguishing the fire quickly.
+However, the residue can cause damage to electrical equipment.

 Wet Chemical Extinguishers